uchicago-library/digcoll_retriever/README.md

 To implement a new StorageInterface class navigate to the digcollretriever.blueprint.lib.storageinterfaces module and write a new child class inheriting from StorageInterface.
 The StorageInterface class itself defines the method footprint and individual method signatures and return values which are expected by the digcollretriever API.

-Functionality from StorageInterface not overloaded will signal to the API that it can attempt to use fallback methods in order to satisfy the request (by raising an instance of digcollretriever.blueprint.lib.exceptions.Omitted).
-If you wish to prevent fallbacks implement a method with the same footprint which raises an exception which is not an instance of digcollretriever.blueprint.lib.exceptions.Omitted.
+Functionality from StorageInterface not overloaded will signal to the API that it can attempt to use fallback methods in order to satisfy the request (by raising an instance of digcollretriever.blueprint.exceptions.Omitted).
+If you wish to prevent fallbacks implement a method with the same footprint which raises an exception which is not an instance of digcollretriever.blueprint.exceptions.Omitted.

+## Handy Tidbits for Developers

+- PIL.Image.open() and Flask.send\_file() both accept either file paths or file like objects (such as instances of io.BytesIO) as inputs
+- All the endpoints on the receiving end use urllib.parse.unquote to reconstruct potentially escaped identifiers which are passed via the URLs
+- All scaling math uses math.floor()
+- All image manipulation and derivative storage is done in RAM.
+You've been warned.
+- Identifiers in the URLs are considered [paths](http://flask.pocoo.org/docs/0.12/quickstart/#variable-rules) by flask to avoid pre-mature URL escaping and interpretation in the URLs.

+# Author
+Brian Balsamo <balsamo@uchicago.edu>

 Image used in tests originally from https://www.flickr.com/photos/fannydesbaumes/35263390573/in/photostream/ CCSA